prestonharberts/bib/Bible/gen27.md

 Esau said to his father, “Do you have only that one blessing, my father?
 Bless me too!”
 Then Esau wept loudly.
 ###### ¶ 39
 So his father Isaac said to him,
->  “ See here, your home will be by the richness of the earth,
+> “See here, your home will be by the richness of the earth,
->  “ And by the dew of the sky above.
+> “And by the dew of the sky above.
 ###### 40
->  “ You will live by your sword
+> “You will live by your sword
->  “ But you will serve your brother.
+> “But you will serve your brother.
->  “ When you grow restless,
+> “When you grow restless,
->  “ You will tear off his yoke
+> “You will tear off his yoke
->  “ From your neck.”
+> “From your neck.”
 ###### ¶ 41
 So Esau hated Jacob because of the blessing his father had given to his brother.
 Esau said privately, “The time of mourning for my father is near; then I will kill my brother Jacob!”
 ###### 42